Lightning-AI/pytorch-lightning/docs/source/advanced/plugins_registry.rst

     # Training with the TPU Spawn Plugin with `debug` as True
     trainer = Trainer(strategy="tpu_spawn_debug", accelerator="tpu", devices=8)

-.. note:: Additionally, you can pass your custom registered training type plugins to the ``strategy`` argument.
+Additionally, you can pass your custom registered training type plugins to the ``strategy`` argument.

 .. code-block:: python